 Quick Comparison

-Aji Dulce measures 0–500 SHU while Trinidad Perfume registers 0–500 SHU — roughly equal in heat.
-Aji Dulce is known for its sweet and aromatic flavor (C. chinense), while Trinidad Perfume offers fruity and floral notes (C. chinense).
+Aji Dulce measures 0–500 SHU while Trinidad Perfume registers 0–500 SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Aji Dulce is known for its sweet, fruity, aromatic flavor (C. chinense), while Trinidad Perfume offers fruity and floral notes (C. chinense).

 Aji Dulce